EMERGING MARKETS-Stocks, FX plummet as dollar leaps on rate hike bets, growth fears

 May 9 (Reuters) - Emerging market stocks and currencies took a beating on Monday as the U.S. dollar scaled two-decade highs on concerns around aggressive monetary policy tightening and slowing global growth.

-MSCI's index of emerging market (EM) currencies .MIEM00000CUS fell 0.5% to its lowest since November 2020, as its stocks counterpart .MSCIEF dropped 1% to a near two-year low.
+MSCI's index of emerging market currencies .MIEM00000CUS fell 0.6% to its lowest since November 2020, as its stocks counterpart .MSCIEF dropped 1.3% to a near two-year low.

 The safe-haven greenback USD= hit its highest since late 2002 amid rising U.S. interest rates, the war in Ukraine, and tighter COVID-19 lockdowns in Beijing and Shanghai.
 FRX/